 - William Cox.
-Baptised 7 March 1790 at Berkeley
+Baptised 7 March 1790 at Berkley

 - Henry Cox .
 Baptised 6 October 1791 at Hill.
-Henry Cox son of William and Sarah Cox was buried on 31 January 1792 at Rockhampton.
+Henry Cox, son of William and Sarah Cox was buried on 31 January 1792 at Rockhampton.
 How does this tie in with memorial inscriptions below?

 - Unnamed male child.
 Baptised 6 October 1792 at Hill

 - Sarah Cox.
 Born 22 February 1794.
 Baptised 23 March 1794 at Hill

 - Elizabeth Cox.
 Born 18 January 1796.
 Baptised 14 February 1796 at Hill.